Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/How to Install Kubernetes in Linux VM/README.md

 You have successfully configured One Master Node and Two Worker Nodes in the Kubernetes Cluster.

-Now it's time to focus on the second part of this docs.
+Now it's time to focus on the second way of the Kubernetes setup.

 ### <a name="03">:diamond_shape_with_a_dot_inside: &nbsp;Master and Worker in the Same VM Setup</a>